serverpod/relic/doc/site/docs/02-reference/08-pipeline.md

 Pipeline is a legacy pattern for composing middleware.
 For modern Relic applications, use the `router.use()` approach described in the [Middleware](./middleware) documentation.
 :::

 Pipeline is a legacy pattern for composing middleware, see [Middleware](./middleware) for the modern approach.
+It's included to ease the transition from Shelf to Relic.

 ## Overview